CMAP-REPOS/ONTO2050-indicators/readme.md

-[`non-single-occupancy-modes`](non-single-occupancy-modes) | &bull; Percentage of Trips to Work via Non-SOV Modes [`patenting-activity`](patenting-activity) | &bull; Patenting Activity [`pavement-condition`](pavement-condition) | &bull; Percentage of Highway Pavement in “Not Acceptable” Condition [`population-jobs-transit-availability`](population-jobs-transit-availability) | &bull; Population and Jobs with at Least Moderately High Transit Availability
+[`non-single-occupancy-modes`](non-single-occupancy-modes) | &bull; Percentage of Trips to Work via Non-SOV Modes [`patenting-activity`](patenting-activity) | &bull; Patenting Activity [`pavement-condition`](pavement-condition) | &bull; Percentage of Highway Pavement in “Not Acceptable” Condition [`population-jobs-transit-availability`](population-jobs-transit-availability) | &bull; Population and Jobs with at Least “Moderately High” Transit Availability
 [`rail-crossing-delay`](rail-crossing-delay) | &bull; Motorist Delay at Highway-Rail Grade Crossings [`regional-trails`](regional-trails) | &bull; Percentage of Regional Greenways and Trails Plan Completed [`reliable-interstate-travel`](reliable-interstate-travel) | &bull; Percentage of Person-Miles Traveled on the Interstate System with Reliable Travel Time